Access to Information and Privacy (ATIP) Services

-The mandate of the Information and Privacy Rights Administration Office (IPRA)—otherwise known as the ATIP Office—is to administer the Access to Information Act and the Privacy Act.
-IPRA also ensures that legislative and central agency policies and procedures are respected on behalf of Industry Canada.
+The mandate of the Access to Information and Privacy (ATIP) Services—otherwise known as the ATIP Office—is to administer the Access to Information Act and the Privacy Act.
+IPRA also ensures that legislative and central agency policies and procedures are respected on behalf of Innovation, Science and Economic Development Canada.

 The purpose of the Access to Information Act is to provide a right of access to records—in any format—held under the control of government institutions and subject to certain specific and limited exceptions—to citizens and permanent residents of Canada as well as to individuals who are present in Canada.
 The Act upholds the principles that government information should be available to the public, that exceptions to the right of access should be limited and specific, and that decisions on the disclosure of government information should be reviewed independently of government.